emmabourquin/concerttix/README.md

 - Supports convenient sale time format like `2025/06/06 (FRI) 11:00`.
 - Simple and clean GUI using Tkinter.
 - Alerts you when the ticket page opens.
-- Lightweight, easy to use, and cross-platform.
+- Lightweight and easy to use.

 ---

 ## 📅 Sale Time Format

-Enter the sale time in the format:
+Enter the sale time in the format: YYYY/MM/DD (DAY) 00:00

 Example: